Energy-efficient and Environmental Building Design - Master's Programme

 Buildings are responsible for a large share of our global energy use.
 Energy use is in fact the main determinant of a building’s global environmental footprint, considering its total life span.

-Lund University is internationally renowned for high quality research related to energy-efficient buildings.
+Lund University is not only highly ranked and one of the top 100 universities in the world, it is also internationally renowned for high quality research related to energy-efficient buildings.
 Our expertise is centred on a whole building perspective, which accounts for inhabitant needs, as well as their comfort and health.
-The university’s advanced research, and its close ties to the building industry, creates an excellent foundation for a strong Master’s programme with a largely unique focus on buildings.
+Lund University's advanced research, and its close ties to the building industry, creates an excellent foundation for a strong Master’s programme with a largely unique focus on buildings.

-Our students will graduate with advanced knowledge, skills and competencies within the area of energyefficient and environmental building design in cold climates.
+Students in the Master's in Energy-efficient and Environmental Building Design programme will graduate with advanced knowledge, skills and competencies within the area of energy-efficient and environmental building design in cold climates.
 Our goal is to train highly skilled professionals, who will significantly contribute to and influence the design, building or renovation of energy-efficient buildings, taking into consideration the architecture and environment, the inhabitants’ behaviour and needs, their health and comfort as well as the overall economy.

 The rising global awareness of environmental concerns, coupled with increasingly demanding building regulations, means there is a high demand for professionals that are skilled within energy-efficient building design.
 With a specialisation in cold climate building considerations, graduates become attractive candidates on e.g. the European, Russian, Chinese and North American job markets.
 The local Swedish market has seen a significant surge in the demand for energy-efficient buildings in the last ten years, and we are among the leading countries in the world in practicing these principles.
 As a graduate of this programme, you will be able to work in design teams responsible for energy and environmental issues, taking a leading role in companies and municipalities pursuing energy and environmental aspects, with a whole-building perspective in mind.
 You will also be well prepared to pursue your studies further at the doctoral level.